Horton Hears a Who! poster

 The inciting incident occurs at 10 minutes when Horton hears a faint cry for help from a speck of dust floating past him - discovering an entire microscopic civilization (Whoville) living on it and in danger..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Horton makes the active choice to protect the Whos at any cost, promising to find a safe place for the speck on Mt.
+This indicates the protagonist's commitment to Horton makes the active choice to protect the Whos at any cost, promising to find a safe place for the speck on Mt.
 Nool, and fully committing to his mission despite social consequences., moving from reaction to action.

 The Collapse moment at 64 minutes (75% through) represents the emotional nadir.
 Here, The Kangaroo enlists Vlad to destroy the clover/Whoville, and captures Horton.
 The clover is sent to be boiled in beezlenut oil - imminent death for all the Whos.
-Horton is caged and helpless, having seemingly failed completely., demonstrates the protagonist at their lowest point.
+Horton is caged and helpless, having seemingly failed completely., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 69 minutes initiates the final act resolution at 81% of the runtime.
 The Mayor realizes that every Who must make noise to be heard - synthesizing the theme that everyone matters.
 Horton breaks free with new determination.
 The realization that collective action and belief in the invisible can change everything., demonstrating the transformation achieved throughout the journey.